Does CBD Work for Lupus?

 - Medical marijuana, cannabis plants used for treating illnesses and medical conditions, is not approved by the United States Food and Drug Administration (FDA)(36).

 - CBD is an immunosuppressant, based on a 2020 study published on Cannabis and Cannabinoid Research(37).
-It means that CBD may weaken the immune response of the body.
+It means that CBD may weaken the immune response of the body, which may help people who have an overactive immune system.
+CBD also has anti-inflammatory and immune-boosting effects and thus may act as an immune modulator

 - Some medications may negatively react when used at the same time with CBD.
 The reaction can result in adverse drug events, like injury, overdose, and allergic reactions(38).
 Consult with a doctor knowledgeable with medical marijuana before purchasing any CBD product.